strimzi/strimzi.github.io/_posts/2022-05-23-StrimziPodSets-what-it-is-and-why-should-you-care.md

 ---

 Last week we released Strimzi 0.29.0.
-And one of the features we worked on were StrimziPodSets.
+And one of the features we worked on was StrimziPodSets.
 What is it?
 Why should you care?
-And what new features we plan to build on top of it in the future?
+And what new features do we plan to build on top of it in the future?
 Learn more in our new video!

 <!--more-->